 All papers filed by the Board or any of its agents shall be served, together with a copy of a proof of service, on the attorney or representative of each party and on each unrepresented party either (i) personally, by leaving a copy at the principal office, place of business, or, if none, at the residence of the person(s) required to be served, or (ii) by registered or certified mail, with return receipt requested, addressed to the principal office, place of business or, if none, to the residence of the person(s) required to be served, together in accordance with section 20169 with an appropriate proof of service.
-All papers filed by a party with the Board, the executive secretary, an administrative law judge, an investigative hearing examiner, any regional office of the Board, or the general counsel, may be filed in accordance with a common carrier promising-overnight deliveryshall be in accordance with the provisions of sections 20160, 20166, and 20169.
+All papers filed by a party with the Board, the executive secretary, an administrative law judge, an investigative hearing examiner, any regional office of the Board, or the general counsel, may be filed in accordance with any of the methods-prescribed above, with a certificate of mailing, or by deposit with a common carrier promising-overnight deliveryshall be in accordance with the provisions of sections 20160, 20166, and 20169.